 The Problem Is Not Relativism, But Equality

-?
+Relativism or equality?
 In my previous post, I said that the root of the politically correct rule against judgmentalism—at least when judgment is directed against enemies, criminals, terrorists, cultural aliens, and alternative lifestyles—is equality.
-This differs from the usual conservative view, which is that the root of nonjudgmentalism is ethical and cultural relativism
+This differs from the usual conservative view, which is that the root of nonjudgmentalism is ethical and cultural relativism.

 In the name of the one truth that they really believe in, equal rights, the liberal democrats (also known as conservatives) have drained away most of the meaning from most of the substantive things people once believed in: biological realities and distinctions; cultural realities and distinctions; transcendent realities and distinctions.
 The liberal democrats still believe in those realities, but only in a weak, uncertain, inarticulate way.